FabriceMesidor/Hip-Hop-Clusters/README.md

 # QUESTIONS
 Questions guiding my research:

-1. What are the different subject discussed in Hip Hop?
+1. What are the different subjects discussed in Hip Hop?
 2. How has the artist vocabulary and music changed over time?
 3. Are there different clusters in Hip Hop or all music similar?